ewaldhorn/ewaldhorn/README.md

 Corny, yeah, but I've now done a few small bits and bobs of projects in [Zig](https://ziglang.org/) and it's starting to grow on me, especially as a drop-in C-compiler replacement.
 Of course, there's more to Zig than just a great toolchain, the language itself is neat!
 Apart from small CLI utilities that I use during data migration operations, Zig has also proven to be a viable Web Assembly (wasm) language.
 I'm happily exploring the world of Zig a bit more as I think it has great potential to help solve some of the challenges my clients face.

 ## Just for giggles
-Oh my, I'm doing a lot of C to Go translation (and a bit of Zig), so I'm busy refreshing my [C](https://en.wikipedia.org/wiki/C_(programming_language)) knowledge a bit as well.
+Oh my, I'm doing a lot of C to Go translation (and most recently Zig), so I'm busy refreshing my [C](https://en.wikipedia.org/wiki/C_(programming_language)) knowledge a bit as well.
 For a 50+ year old language, it's still got some decent tricks and is very useful for cross-platform development.

 ## You didn't mention .NET/C#/Xamarin
 That's correct.
 I used to work in [Xamarin](https://dotnet.microsoft.com/en-us/apps/xamarin), but haven't in years and I'm so out of touch with the .NET world now that I'm a hard .NO for this kind of work.